Five-year housing land supply position statement (as at 01 April 2024)

 - details of demolitions and planned demolitions

-The Council regularly contacts landowners, developers, agents, and other applicants with extant planning consents to understand, for example, site progress, expected build out rates or the status of any known site developer options.
-This was most recently updated in October 2023, but builds upon feedback received from developers and agents between 2019 and 2022 which informed the examination of the Council's Local Plan Part 2 (opens new window).
-Together, combined with an analysis of past deliverability tends, this monitoring intelligence has been used to inform the types of delivery assumptions used, as explained in more detail below.
+The Council regularly contacts landowners, developers, agents, and other applicants with extant planning consents to understand, for example, site progress, expected build-out rates or the status of any known site developer options.
+This was most recently updated in November 2024.
+Combined with an analysis of past deliverability tends, this monitoring intelligence has been used to inform the types of delivery assumptions used, as explained in more detail below.

 Where construction has already commenced on sites, likely build out rates have been assumed depending on the size of the site.
-Build out rates have been informed through an analysis of historic build out rates on known sites and also feedback received from completed site deliverability questionnaires received between 2019 and 2023.
+Build out rates have been informed through an analysis of historic build out rates that was undertaken to inform the 2023 Five-year housing land supply position statement.

 Medium and small sites were also subject to the same analysis of build out rates, though were not subject to the same exclusions due to the limited number of years over which such sites are typically delivered.